simonsarris/site-simonsarris/src/markdown-pages/goals2021.md

 3. Build beautiful field of flowers out front (already [started](https://twitter.com/simonsarris/status/1330632603989389319) this).

 ❌/✔️ *This "worked" but scarcely.
 I had tilled the front to break up competing plants, but the spring drought (most likely) killed off most flowers except the bachelor's buttons, and I failed to water enough to make up for the drought.
-You can see some photos of what it looked like [here](https://twitter.com/simonsarris/status/1464402137333575684)*
+You can see some photos of what it looked like [here](https://twitter.com/simonsarris/status/1464402137333575684).
+Although this is somewhat costly, I am willing to try it again.*

 4. Build a shrine to Saint Marinus.